 Let’s consider for a moment what these two things are: What is Content Knowledge?
 To many, the idea of content knowledge is simple.
 Connectedness – the teacher feels that it is necessary to emphasize and make explicit connections among concepts and procedures that students are learning.
 Taken from this Yorku wiki.
 FYC2.
 101 Tips.
 Section7.
 Instructional Strategies List July 2015.
 101 tips.
 Summarizing strategies.
 11 Alternatives to "Round Robin" (and "Popcorn") Reading.

-RRR's popularity endures, despite overwhelming criticism that the practice is ineffective for its stated purpose: enhancing fluency, word decoding, and comprehension.
-Cecile Somme echoes that perspective in Popcorn Reading: The Need to Encourage Reflective Practice: “Popcorn reading is one of the sure-fire ways to get kids who are already hesitant about reading to really hate reading.”
+Round robin reading (RRR) has been a classroom staple for over 200 years and an activity that over half of K–8 teachers report using in one of its many forms, such as popcorn reading.
+RRR’s popularity endures despite the evidence that the practice is ineffective for its stated purpose: enhancing fluency, word decoding, and comprehension.
+Cecile Somme makes a good point in Popcorn Reading: The Need to Encourage Reflective Practice: “Popcorn reading is one of the sure-fire ways to get kids who are already hesitant about reading to really hate reading.”